edgexfoundry/developer-scripts/releases/nightly-build/compose-files/README.md

 ### Additional compose files

 - **docker-compose-portainer.yml**
-    Stand-alone compose file for running Portianer which is a  Docker container management tool.
+    Stand-alone compose file for running Portainer which is a  Docker container management tool.
 Visit here https://www.portainer.io/ for more details on Portianer.
-    Use `make portianer`and `make portianer-down` to start and stop Portianer.
+    Use `make portainer`and `make portainer-down` to start and stop Portainer.